A natural born goalscorer...

 Haaland was restricted to 30 appearances in an injury-disrupted 2021/22 campaign, but still managed to hit the back of the net on 29 occasions and, in November, he scored his 50th Bundesliga goal to become the youngest and quickest player to reach that landmark tally.

-It has been a similar story on the international stage, where the striker has registered 18 goals in 20 games for Norway.
+It has been a similar story on the international stage, where the striker registered 18 goals in 20 games for Norway prior to joining City.

 He made his debut as a 19-year-old in a 2-0 victory over Malta in September 2019 and scored his first goal as he won his third cap against Austria 12 months later.